sudo-recruit/pizza/README.md

 # Pizza

-> Chef cookbook to build Ruby on Rails project in Sudo
+> Chef cookbook to build Ruby on Rails project in Sudo, inherited from [Pita](https://github.com/sudo-recruit/pita) project

 ## How to contribute